TugboatQA/docs/setting-up-tugboat/index.md

 - A Tugboat project is a collection of any number of repos across git providers
-- Tugboat's pricing tiers and billing are specified on the project level, not the number of repositories
+- Tugboat's pricing tiers and billing are specified on the project level, not based on the number of repositories
 - Users are managed on a per project basis

-With this in mind, you may find yourself sailing on stormy seas if you're building a lot of Previews (or resource-intensive Previews) on a low-level project tier.
-If that's the case, consider structuring your projects by putting repos requiring resource-intensive Preview builds in their own projects, while other repos' Preview builds proceed in a different project without performance hits.

 Deciding which users need to be able to access which projects can help you figure out how you want to organize, too.
 For example, let's say you are building a recipe site that consists of a backend Drupal repository and a frontend React repository.
-If the entire development team should have access to both repositories within Tugboat, you probably should create a single project for both repositories in Tugboat.
+If the entire development team should have access to both repositories within Tugboat, you should probably create a single project for both repositories in Tugboat.

-On the other hand, let's say you have a simple WordPress blog that is managed by an outside vendor.
+On the other hand, let's say you have a WordPress blog that is managed by an outside vendor.
 Also, you have a separate and unrelated Node.js application that is a "top secret" internal project your company is working on.
 It may be best to create two separate projects so that you can manage permissions for each of the projects independently.

 ### Add repos to the project

 Once you've decided how you want to structure your project, add the relevant repos to your project.

-When you're creating a project, you'll simply select your repository host from the Provider drop-down, and click the radio button next to the repo you want to add.
+When you're creating a project, select your repository host from the Provider drop-down, and click the radio button next to the repo you want to add.

 ![Select Provider and repo](_images/github_select_repo.png)